Cities Traveled: Habana, Vinales, Trinidad, Varadero

 After 4 trips to Cuba, I am no expert on the daily dealings of life in Cuba but below is what I have learned from talking with the locals and experiencing them myself.
 However, statements have not been fact-checked but will be backed up by accompanying websites where possible.

 Imagine the entire country being on welfare, that’s basically what they mean.
 You get a month’s supply worth of food, just like the SNAP program in the United States but you will be eating rice and beans for most of your meals because that’s all you can afford.
 Water is subsidized, but not always available.
 And also, it needs to be subsidized because hello, who can afford to pay for it off of $25/month?
 I also read that that the WHO rates the Cuban water quality as the best in the world?
 Who said that?
 I fact-checked that, that’s a lie.
 Don’t drink the tap water.
 Drink bottled water.
 Even if you feel like the water is safe, the pipes that hold the water are not.
 Just don’t unless you wanna have the shits.
-Also, here’s a picture of a dangerous electrical set-up that is fairly regular all around Cuba.
+However, ice is OK because they actually make them with bottled water.
+Also, here’s a picture of a dangerous electrical set-up that is fairly regular all around Havana.